HuySpring883/ECG-SOC-Hardware-Accelerators/CONTRIBUTING.md

 Once your feature is complete:

 1. Go to the repository on GitHub, navigate to the **Pull Requests** tab, and click **New Pull Request**.
-2. Select `main` as the base branch and your branch (e.g., `feature-derivative-filter`) as the compare branch.
+2. Select `main` as the base branch and your branch (e.g., `branch-filter-name`) as the compare branch.
 3. Add a title and description for your PR, explaining what you’ve added or changed.
 4. Request a code review from at least one team member.